AI-generated

 Issues

-• Whether the petitioner is guilty of attempted murder or an impossible crime under Article 4(2) of the Revised Penal Code.
+• Proper Classification of the Offense: Whether the act of firing into a room where the intended victim was absent constitutes an attempted murder or an impossible crime under Article 4(2) of the Revised Penal Code.

 Ruling